 2017 Equity Incentive Plan- Under the 2017 Plan, the Company may grant incentive stock options, non-qualified options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards.
 Incentive stock options may be granted only to the Company's employees, including officers and directors who are also employees.
 Awards other than incentive stock options may be granted to employees, officers, members of the board of directors, advisors and consultants of the Company.
-The number of shares of common stock reserved for issuance under this plan automatically increases on January 1 of each year, through January 1, 2027, in an amount equal to the lowest of 170,915 shares of the Company's common stock, 4.0% of the number of shares of the Company's common stock outstanding on January 1 of each year and an amount determined by the Company's Board of Directors.
-As of March 31, 2020, approximately 114,000 shares were available for future issuance under the 2017 Plan.
-On March 25, 2020, the Board of Directors approved amendments to the 2017 Plan, subject to stockholder approval.
-If approved by the stockholders, the amendments would increase the number of shares of common stock reserved for issuance under the 2017 Plan by an additional 474,465 shares (subject to adjustment for certain corporate events) and would amend the "evergreen provision" of the 2017 Plan to eliminate the fixed number of new shares that may be added to the 2017 Plan's share reserve each year pursuant to the evergreen provision, such that the amended evergreen provision will provide for an automatic increase in the share reserve on the first day of each year, beginning on January 1, 2021 and ending on January 1, 2027, by an amount equal to the lesser of (a) 4% of the Company's outstanding shares on such date and (b) a number of shares determined by the Board of Directors.
+On June 10, 2020, the Company's stockholders approved the amendment and restatement of the 2017 Plan (the "Amended and Restated 2017 Plan").
+The amendments increased the number of shares of common stock reserved for issuance under the 2017 Plan by an additional 474,465 shares (subject to adjustment for certain corporate events) and amended the "evergreen" provision of the 2017 Plan to provide for an automatic increase in the share reserve on the first day of each year, beginning on January 1, 2021 and ending on January 1, 2027, by an amount equal to the lesser of (a) 4% of the Company's outstanding shares on such date and (b) a number of shares determined by the Board of Directors.
+As of June 30, 2020, approximately 3,980 shares were available for future issuance under the Amended and Restated 2017 Plan.

 2017 Employee Stock Purchase Plan- The 2017 ESPP provides participating employees with the opportunity to purchase shares of the Company's common stock at defined purchase prices over three-month offering periods.
-For the three months ended March 31, 2020, no shares of common stock were issued under the 2017 ESPP.
+For the six months ended June 30, 2020, 10,057 shares of common stock were issued under the 2017 ESPP.

-2019 Inducement Equity Incentive Plan- On June 17, 2019, the Board of Directors approved the adoption of the 2019 Inducement Equity Incentive Plan (the "Inducement Plan"), which is used exclusively for the grant of equity awards to individuals who were not previously employees of the Company (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with the Company, pursuant to Nasdaq Listing Rule 5635(c)(4).
-The total number of shares of common stock that may be issued under the Inducement Plan is 400,000 shares.
+2019 Inducement Equity Incentive Plan- On June 17, 2019, the Board of Directors approved the adoption of the Inducement Plan, which is used exclusively for the grant of equity awards to individuals who were not previously employees of the Company (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with the Company, pursuant to Nasdaq Listing Rule 5635(c)(4).
+Following an amendment to the Inducement Plan approved by the Board of Directors in December 2019, the total number of shares of common stock that may be issued under the Inducement Plan is 400,000 shares.
 Shares that are expired, forfeited, canceled or otherwise terminated without having been fully exercised will be available for future grant under the Inducement Plan.
 In addition, shares of common stock that are tendered to the Company by a participant to exercise an award are added to the number of shares of common stock available for future grants.
-As of March 31, 2020, approximately 137,000 shares were available for future issuance under the Inducement Plan.
+As of June 30, 2020, approximately 116,750 shares were available for future issuance under the Inducement Plan.